Jilly Cooper: Analysis

 Cooper has been identified as one of the key writers of the bonkbuster novel, along with Jackie Collins, Shirley Conran and Judith Krantz.
 Riders in particular is seen as a key text for the genre, embodying its themes of sex (sometimes coercive) and romance (sometimes unfulfilled).
 Indeed, academic Emma Parker has described how the novel "exemplified" the genre.
 Ian Patterson, writing for the London Review of Books is one of the few academics to seriously consider Cooper's literary oeuvre.
 In his critique of her work, Patterson described how Cooper had a "propensity for subplots worthy of Trollope or Dickens".
 Moreover, that her books are "worth thinking about" because they cover "pleasure, that most ticklish of subjects".

 Patterson goes on to describe the themes of pleasure that Cooper deals with: "pleasure delayed and deferred, guilty pleasure, the pleasure of repetition and the problems of it", as well as "good pleasures, in various degrees, wrong but permissible pleasures, and unequivocally bad pleasures".
 He praised Cooper's use of language, in particular "puns and other forms of verbal humour", which give the reader the impression that Cooper, as writer, is never far away.
 On the Romance series, Patterson described the novels as "tightly structured, agreeably predictable wish-fulfilment narratives named for their heroines".
 Beyond Cooper's novels, Patterson praised her portrait of Margaret Thatcher, and her Sunday Times columns.
 Patterson compared Cooper to Ali Smith since in their writing they share a "fondness for both wordplay and wise children".

-Cooper's use of humour as part of erotic writing has been discussed by Tim Miles, who described how there was "is little or no separation" of the two, especially in Riders.
+Cooper's use of humour as part of erotic writing has been discussed by Tim Miles, who described how there "is little or no separation" of the two, especially in Riders.
 In his analysis of the career of Mary Ward, academic Alan Deyermond describes how she was described as "the Jilly Cooper of her day", which became part of her professional denigration.
+Cooper's use of horses as a repeated trope across many of her novels has been considered by academic Gail Cunningham, who described how Riders and Polo provided "women readers with an adult version of the pony book".